 speaker

 Philip Shen

-want to follow up?
-Okay, thank you very much Brandon.
-Yeah, quick follow up here on the best outlook.
-You talked about your new products there and that is exciting and how it can serve variety of end markets or situations beyond just solar.
-With the 145% China tariff, there's a big impact to battery cell packs based on our checks and I think there's a slowdown for US utility scale solar batteries and so to what degree is that being factored into your best business plan for your product line there but also for the projects that, the solar projects that are tied with best for 25 and 26 projects and construction starts, how much impact could this tariff that's already in place have on your solar deliveries because that solar project may be tied to a best project that may not be getting cell supply, thanks.
+You want to follow up, Tom?
+Okay.
+Thank you very much, Brandon.
+Yeah, a quick follow up here on the BESS outlook.
+You talked about your new products there and that is exciting and how it can serve a variety of end markets or situations beyond just solar.
+With the 145% China tariff, there's a big impact to battery cell packs based on our check.
+And, you know, I think there's a slowdown for U.S. utility scale solar batteries.
+And so to what degree is that being factored into your BESS business plan for your product line there, but also for the projects that the solar projects that are tied with BESS for, you know, 25 and 26 projects and construction starts?
+How much impact could this tariff that's already in place have on your solar deliveries because that solar project may be tied to a best project that may not be getting self-supply?
+Thanks.

+speaker